-12. Concentration of risk and uncertainty
+13. Concentration of risk and uncertainty

 The School is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors or omissions; job related illness or injuries to employees; and acts of God.
 The School has obtained commercial insurance for risk of loss associated with torts, assets, errors or omissions, job related illness or injuries to employees and acts of God.
 The School elects to pay unemployment insurance taxes using the contributory method.
 Taxes are paid quarterly to the Georgia Department of Labor using a set rate based on historical experience.

-On April 3, 2020 the Governor of Georgia issued a statewide stay home order to all residents of Georgia due to a strain of the Covid-19 virus that began to spread worldwide resulting in a severe impact to the school's operations.
-The school's operation has been affected since the date of the order.
-The extent of this impact is uncertain and there can be no assurances that a significant impact on the School's finances will not take place.
+There are several strains of the Covid-19 virus that began to spread worldwide resulting in severe impact to business operations.
+The School's operation has been affected however, the extent of this impact is uncertain and there can be no assurances that a significant impact on the School's finances will not take place.

-13. Inherent limitation in evaluating the entity's ability to continue as a going concern
+14. Inherent limitation in evaluating the entity's ability to continue as a going concern